The Scorecard Problem.

 Most organizational scorecards are not designed.
 They are inherited.

 This is not a moral failing.
-It is the natural physics of organizational life.
+It is the natural physics of organizational life and culture.
 A scorecard, like any tool, follows the path of least resistance.
-The marketplace has spent forty years polishing its scorecards.
-The mission, by contrast, has rarely been forced to articulate what it actually counts.
-So when the moment comes — and it always comes — and the leader needs a scorecard for the all-hands meeting on Monday morning, the marketplace’s scorecard is the one within reach.
+When the moment comes (and it always does), when the leader needs a scorecard for the all-hands meeting on Monday morning, the marketplace’s scorecard is the one within reach.
 It gets borrowed.
-Then it gets institutionalized.
+Then institutionalized.
 Then it becomes the organization.

 The three properties of a faithful scorecard